keyvan-amiri/PGTNet/README.md

 conda clean --all
 ```
 Note that we included pip install commands required for working with event log data (e.g., [pm4py](https://pm4py.fit.fraunhofer.de/) library).

-In order to start your experiments with PGTNet, the first thing to do is to clone both **GPS repository** and **PGTNet repository**.
+**<a name="part2">2.
+Clone repositories and download event logs:</a>**

-Once you setup a conda environement and installed all libraries required for woring with GPS Graph Transformers, copy the **PGTNet repository** into the main directory that is used for **GPS repository**.
+Once you setup a conda environement and installed all libraries required for working with GPS Graph Transformers, you need to clone GraphGPS: General Powerful Scalable Graph Transformers [repository](https://github.com/rampasek/GraphGPS) (It is called the  **GPS repository** in the remaining of this README file) as well as the current repository (i.e., the **PGTNet repository**).
+The **PGTNet repository** should be placed in one folder with the directory that is used as the root directory of **GPS repository**.
 The structure should be like this:
 ```
 GraphGPS
 │